A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Introduction

-Here we explore the impact of wealth disparity and potential civic interventions to mitigate segregation, taking into account two widely observed phenomena: {\it centralization}, or the degree to which a group is spatially located near the the city center, and {\it urbanization of poverty}, whereby city centers and other areas dense with civic infrastructure disproportionately attract the poor to aggregate.
-Centralization is widely-used to measuring segregation in metropolitan areas \cite{massey1988dimensions, iceland2002racial}.
+Most variants of the Schelling model assume that agents of each race are homogeneous and have identical incentives influencing where they prefer to live purely based on {\it homophily}, the desire for each particle to have neighbors that are similar to oneself, regardless of socio-economic status and location.
+However, such simple models cannot explain two widely observed phenomena: {\it centralization}, whereby one racial group clusters near the the city center, and {\it urbanization of poverty}, whereby city centers and other areas dense with public amenities and infrastructure disproportionately attract the poorer populations.
+Centralization is widely-used to measuring racial segregation in metropolitan areas \cite{massey1988dimensions, iceland2002racial}.
 Urban economists show that urbanization of poverty results from better access to public transportation in central cities and other resources~\cite{glaeser2008poor}.
+Such evidence shows us that socio-economic considerations such as the spatial distributions of urban infrastructure are significant factors influencing racial segregation but these are not captured by any of the theoretical models.
+This motivated our work which simultaneously considers both homophily and each individuals' incentives according to their wealth level and their access to public amentities.
+With our proposed new model, we are able to rigorously explore the impact of wealth disparity on racial segregation, as well as civic interventions to potentially help mitigate segregation.